clir/clearnlp-guidelines/md/components/tokenization.md

-# Tokenizer and Sentence Segmenter
+# Tokenization and Segmentation

-Our tokenizer takes a raw text and splits words by their morphological aspects.
-It also gives an option of grouping tokens into sentences.
+Our tokenizer takes a raw text and splits tokens by their morphological aspects.
+It also groups tokens into sentences.
 Our tokenizer is based on the [LDC](https://www.ldc.upenn.edu/) tokenizer used for creating English Treebanks although it uses more robust heuristics.
 Here are some key features about our tokenizer.

 * Emoticons are recognized as one unit (e.g., :-), ^_^).
 * Hyperlinks are recognized as one unit (google.com, jinho@gmail.com, index.html).